Belarusian involvement in the Russo-Ukrainian war (2022–present)

-Belarus, a close ally of Russia, has supported its eastern neighbour in the 2022 Russian invasion of Ukraine.
+Belarus, a close ally of Russia, has supported its eastern neighbour in the Russian invasion of Ukraine.
 Before the start of the offensive, Belarus allowed the Russian Armed Forces to perform weeks-long military drills on its territory; however, the Russian troops did not exit the country after they were supposed to finish.
 Belarus allowed Russia to stage part of the invasion from its territory, giving Russia the shortest possible land route to Ukraine's capital, Kyiv.
 However, these forces withdrew within two months, thus ceasing land-based military operations originating from Belarus and resulting in the recapture of the Ukrainian side of the border region by Ukraine.
 Despite this, the situation along the border remains tense, with Ukraine closing the border checkpoints leading into Belarus, bar special cases.

-Belarus initially denied involvement with the conflict, but has since admitted to allowing Russian missile launchers stationed on its territory to shoot at Ukrainian targets.
+Belarus has also allowed Russian missile launchers to be stationed on its territory and shoot at Ukrainian targets.
 Several reports emerged among the Belarusian opposition and Ukrainian military that Belarusian troops were in Ukraine fighting together with Russians, but Belarus's leader Aleksander Lukashenko dismissed them and said that the Belarusian Armed Forces (BAF) would not participate directly in the conflict.
 As of early 2023, the BAF have not been involved in fighting against Ukraine and have remained on the territory of Belarus during the entire course of the conflict.
-The Belarussian leader has stated that there would be "no way" he would send soldiers into Ukraine unless attacked first.
+The Belarusian leader has stated that there would be "no way" he would send soldiers into Ukraine unless attacked first.

-According to the Ukrainian foreign ministry, Lukashenko has assured Ukrainian President Volodymyr Zelenskyy at the start of the invasion that he will not to involve his nation's armed forces on the side of Russia.
+According to the Ukrainian foreign ministry, Lukashenko has assured Ukrainian president Volodymyr Zelenskyy at the start of the invasion that he will not involve his nation's armed forces on the side of Russia.
 The former stated in early 2023 that Ukraine had offered to formalize this arrangement with a non-aggression pact.
+In the early days of the invasion, Belarus was also involved in peace initiatives, holding Russo-Ukrainian talks on its border.
+Despite some preliminary agreements, however, the talks did not result in a lasting ceasefire.

 The involvement of Belarus was condemned in Western countries, with the European Union, the United States, United Kingdom, Canada, and Japan imposing sanctions against Belarus.
 According to Chatham House, Belarus's participation in the military conflict is unpopular among the general population; protests were held on 27 February, the day of the constitutional referendum which asked to revoke Belarus's non-nuclear country status, but were quickly dispersed.
 Hackers have targeted Belarusian government agencies as well as the country's critical infrastructure, with the aim of disrupting the Russian war effort in Belarus.

-In the early days of the invasion, Belarus was also involved in peace initiatives, holding Russo-Ukrainian talks on its border.
-Despite some preliminary agreements, however, the talks did not result in a lasting ceasefire.
+Several analysts, including legal scholars, have concluded that Belarus's actions makes it complicit in the war according to the United Nations definition of aggression.